How to design and implement a vehicle wash bay

 Step 8: Installation

 The installation of wash bays is completed by Cleanawater teams.
 The bay is built according to design drawings and is signed off by engineers.
-Cleanawater participates in the inspections process and sign offs by local authorities.
+Cleanawater participates in the inspection process and sign-offs by local authorities.

 Step 9: Commissioning

-We ensure that the system is operating as per design and that local water authorities are satisfied with the compliance.
+We ensure that the system is operating as per design - this includes checking the wash pads, flush diversion system, and any related plant equipment.
+We’ll ensure that local water authorities are satisfied with the compliance.

 Step 11: Service and maintenance